tekcapzule/skillvo-erp/prompt-generator.md

 ## File 2: domain-model.md

-Generate a domain model design document that includes:
+Create a domain model design document that includes:

 1. **Domain Overview**
    - Brief description of the bounded context